Prevention of money laundering in Estonia

 Internationally, the following institutions deal with the prevention of money laundering and terrorist financing:

-The Financial Actions Task Force (FATF) is the inter-governmental body that sets international standards and methodologies that aim to prevent money laundering and terrorist financing.
+The Financial Actions Task Force (FATF) is an intergovernmental bodythat sets international standards and methodologies that aim to prevent money laundering and terrorist financing.
 Based on the methodology developed by the FATF, the assessment of FATF countries and countries belonging to regional organizations (including MONEYVAL) is carried out.

 Select Committee of Experts on the Evaluation of Anti Money Laundering Measures (MONEYVAL) is an expert committee of the European Council, which assesses measures taken against money laundering.
 MONEYVAL assesses the level of implementation of measures taken against money laundering in those Council of Europe member states that are not members of the FATF.

 The European Banking Authority (EBA) is required to ensure the integrity, transparency and orderly functioning of financial markets.
-As part of this mandate, the EBA works to prevent the use of the financial system for the purposes of money laundering and terrorist financing (ML/TF).
+Within this mandate, the EBA works to stop the financial system being used for money laundering and terrorist financing.

 The European Central Bank (ECB) is an official EU institution at the heart of the eurosystem and the Single Supervisory Mechanism.
 Finantsinspektsioon supervises the larger banks in Estonia together with the European Central Bank and supervises smaller credit institutions independently, but the main responsibility for supervision of branches operating in Estonia of banks from European Union member states that are not in the euro area lies with the supervisory authority of that country.